tferr/Scripts/README.md

 ## Help?
  * Want to Contribute to BAR?
-Thanks!
     * Thanks!
 Please, please do!
 See [here](https://guides.github.com/activities/contributing-to-open-source/) and [here](https://help.github.com/articles/fork-a-repo) for details on how to [fork](https://github.com/tferr/Scripts/fork) BAR.
  * Having problems?
 Need to ask a question?
     * See the BAR [FAQs](http://fiji.sc/BAR#FAQ)